How is Aptinyx Inc.'s (NASDAQ: APTX) stock expected to perform amid current market woes? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 6 different market analysts.
-On average, analysts expect EPS of -$0.2 for the current quarter, with a high estimate of -$0.12 and a low estimate of -$0.25, while EPS last year was -$0.29.
-The consensus estimate for the next quarter is -$0.2, with high estimates of -$0.17 and low estimates of -$0.23.
+The company has 1 analysts who recommend its stock at the moment.
+On average, analysts expect EPS of -$0.14 for the current quarter, with a high estimate of -$0.14 and a low estimate of -$0.14, while EPS last year was -$0.29.
+The consensus estimate for the next quarter is -$0.12, with high estimates of -$0.12 and low estimates of -$0.12.